PredictiveEcology/SpaDES/README.md

 ## Installation

-Building packages from source the appropriate development libraries for your operating system (*e.g.*, Windows users should install [Rtools](http://cran.r-project.org/bin/windows/Rtools/)).
-In order to build the vignettes from source.
+Building packages from source requires the appropriate development libraries for your operating system (*e.g.*, Windows users should install [Rtools](http://cran.r-project.org/bin/windows/Rtools/)).

 The suggested package `fastshp` can be installed with: